Grab these easy steps to improve your children’s writing skills in just a few minutes a day. You’ll see an improvement in just a few weeks.

 One of the main things teachers focus on these days is writing, since it’s critical to success whatever the subject.
 There are a few things you can do at home to help your child become a more effective writer.

-3 Easy Steps to Help Build Your Child’s Creative Writing Skills
+3 Easy Steps to Help Improve your Children’s Writing Skills

 The first thing you can do is to give them a writing prompt.
 Kids will have a hard time writing if you just tell them to sit down and write.
 A writing prompt will help get their creative juices flowing.
 The following are examples of writing prompts I’ve used in the past.